hansenp/diachrscripts/README.md

 the simple and twisted read pair counts from different replicates will be added up separately.

+Diachromatic does not filter interactions and even outputs interactions that have only a single read pair.
+On the other hand, when combining interactions, the interactions from multiple replicates must be read into memory.
-The script reads in the interactions from several replicates, which is why the memory consumption can become very high.
-We therefore carried out this step on a compute cluster.
+Therefore, the memory consumption can become very high and we carried out this step on a compute cluster.

 We have prepared small input files for testing so that this step can be followed here.